aarna-manjunath/eSim/IITB-FOSSEE2026-eSim-Submission-AarnaM/bug-01-ubuntu-version-check.md

     ;;
 ```

-## Impact Level
-🔴 **CRITICAL** — This bug completely blocks installation from starting on Ubuntu 25.04.
-No other bugs can be reached without fixing this one first.

 ## Permanent Fix Recommendation
 A dedicated `install-eSim-25.04.sh` script should be created, adapted for Ubuntu 25.04's updated system libraries, Python version, and package availability.